 Lupus can be treated, but this has been found to have limitations.
 Immunosuppression treatments have been found to alleviate this chronic condition by stopping white blood cells from attacking healthy cells.
 There is currently no cure for Lupus, but the condition can be managed with medication and lifestyle decisions.

-Managing exposure to sunlight (UV radiation) is key for individuals who have Lupus where they suffer with skin rashes which flare up if directly exposed to the sun.
+Managing exposure to sunlight (UV radiation) is key for individuals who have Lupus where they suffer from skin rashes which flare up if directly exposed to the sun.

 Solbari Sun Protection has developed a fabric made from organic cotton and bamboo for people specifically with sensitive skin including Lupus, Psoriasis and Eczema.
 Like all Solbari fabrics, our Sensitive fabric has been tested and rated UPF 50+ (maximum sun protective rating in the World) by the Australian Government.